hervenivon/awesome-discoveries/docs/artificial-intelligence/README.md

 ### Robotics 🤖

 * [kPAM: KeyPoint Affordances for Category-Level Robotic Manipulation](https://arxiv.org/abs/1903.06684) - How defining a semantic 3D keypoints as the object representation help drastically reduce need for data during training phase to teach a robot arm to move objects.
+[Video Demonstration](https://youtu.be/fm5RZ-ht1y0).